+Total b udgeted cost £35,000

+ii.
+Targeted supp ort

-Total budgeted cost £35,000 ii.
-Targeted support Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
+Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
 How will you ensure it is implemented well?
-Staff lead When will you review implementation? who are not meeting age related expectations through afternoon One to one phonics Success at Arithmetic Power of 2 One to one Reading NFER indicates that paired or small group additional teaching had an impact of 18.8% TA training Regular work scrutiny Impact statements based on pupil observations and data analysis J Allan SLT meetings every two weeks. l Total bu idgeted cost £35,000 iii.
-Other approac hes Desired outcome Chosen action / What is the evidence and How will you ensure it is Staff lead When will you review approach rationale for this choice? implemented well? implementation? - Children and parent's to have early access to a range of services to meet their mental health needs.
-Parents to be able to access support with developing parenting skills.
-E.g Triple P partnership Place2Be Counselling service introduced in school Evidence suggests that chn are increasingly having un met mental health issues, this impacts on their attainment.
-Regular meetings with HUB Manager.
+Staff lead When will you review implementation?

+who are not meeting age related expectations through afternoon One to one phonics Success at Arithmetic Power of 2 One to one Reading NFER indicates that paired or small group additional teaching had an impact of 18.8% TA training Regular work scrutiny Impact statements based on pupil observations and data analysis J Allan SLT meetings every two weeks.

+Total b udgeted cost £35,000

+iii.
+Other approac hes

+Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
+How will you ensure it is implemented well?
+Staff lead When will you review implementation?

+parent's to have early access to aCounselling service introducedincreas mental ce suggests that chn are singly having un met health issues, this impacts r attainment.
+Regular meetings with HUI Manager.
 Analysis of attendance at Place 2 Be sessions.
 Feedback from parents.
-T Murphy A Spark Termly with HUB manager.
+B T Murphy A Spark Termly with HUB manager. --- -- ----------------------- -----------------------------

 Lateness reduced and attendance increases SLA with LA development of role of Child Well Being Officer Intervene at an earlier stage in the chn who are frequently late and whose attendance is giving cause for concern.
 Chn who do not attend school regularly or who are frequently late suffer from low self-esteem and disengage with learning.
-Fortnightly meetings with Mrs S Wilson (CYPS) Daily communication with Child Well Being Officer Mrs Sharen Chow Headteache r Sharen Chow Alison Spark S. Wilson Daily for pupil premium and those on low incomes educational visit costs. positive mental wellbeing and parental involvement with regards to the children's learning.
+Fortnightly meetings with Mrs S Wilson (CYPS) Daily communication with Child Well Being Officer Mrs Sharen Chow Headteache r Sharen Chow Alison Spark S. Wilson Daily for pupil premium and those on low incomes and off-site educational visit costs. positive mental wellbeing and parental involvement with regards to the children's learning.
 The connection between parental involvement and academic success is well established - EEF Toolkit.
-CPD and implementation of Friends An open-door policy within school.
+CPD and implementation of Friends school.
 Access to all staff.
 Educational Visits budget Social and Emotional support Headteacher Sharen Chow Alison Spark Termly increased real life experiences which will enhance their learning.
-Supporting after school clubs School trips and curriculum to broaden experiences Successful last academic year and further developed to incorporate real life experiences e.g. Holy Island, Museum, Centre for Life, Discovery Museum clubs Levels of pupil interest and engagement Subject leaders to co- ordinate Appointment of new EVC Termly Total bu dgeted cost £70,000
+School trips and Attendance at After school clubs Levels of pupil interest and engagement Subject leaders to co- ordinate Appointment of new EVC Termly Total bu idgeted cost £70,000